GitToby/tobydevlin.com-2.0/content/blog/2020-08-18-zoho-smtp-setup.md

 1. You'll need an email user, I did this by adding a new user in the admin screen.
 Provide it with a password and log in with as the new user (or do this with your main user)
 2. Head to the "My Account" page then the [security > app passwords](https://accounts.zoho.eu/home#security/app_password) page.
 3. Create a new App Password and make a note of it.
-4. Now you can set up an SMTP connection using the [SMTP details](https://www.zoho.com/mail/help/zoho-smtp.html) that Zoho provide
+4. Now you can set up an SMTP connection using the [SMTP details](https://www.zoho.com/mail/help/zoho-smtp.html) that Zoho provide.

 These boil down to:
 * Outgoing Server Name: smtp.zoho.eu